-The first step to resolving a dispute with your builder or tradesperson is to discuss your concerns with him or her, as soon as you become aware of a problem.
-It may simply be that a misunderstanding has occurred which can be quickly resolved through constructive communication.
+Discuss your concerns as soon as you become aware of a problem.
+It may simply be a misunderstanding that can be quickly resolved through constructive communication.

-If your dispute is about the quality of the work, consider getting a copy of a publication called the Guide to Standards and Tolerances.
-Produced by the Victorian Building Commission, the Guide will help you understand what standard of work is acceptable, for example, it explains how much shrinkage around timber windows and doors is tolerable.
-For a copy of the Guide to Standards and Tolerances go to the publications page on the Fair Trading website, a Fair Trading Centre, or call 13 32 20.
+If your dispute is about the quality of the work, you can refer to the Guide to Standards and Tolerances.
+Produced by the Victorian Building Commission, the Guide will help you understand what standard of work is acceptable.
+For example, it explains how much shrinkage around timber windows and doors is tolerable.
+For a copy go to our Publications web page or call 13 32 20.

-If you and your contractor cannot resolve the dispute yourselves, the next step is to contact Fair Trading for dispute resolution assistance if your building work is within the relevant statutory warranty period.
+If you and your contractor cannot resolve the dispute yourselves, the next step is to contact Fair Trading to assist with dispute resolution if your building work is within the relevant statutory warranty period.

-A formal request for Fair Trading to assist in the dispute resolution may be made by the consumer or the trader - but both parties need to agree to the attempt at resolution.
+Either you or the trader can formally request for Fair Trading to assist, but both parties need to agree to the attempt at resolution.

-Builders, developers, owner–builders and tradespeople must warrant that, amongst other things, their work has been performed in a proper and workmanlike manner.
-By law a home owner, or subsequent purchaser, has the right to enforce these warranties within certain time periods after the work was completed.
+Builders, developers, owner–builders and tradespeople must warrant that, among other things, their work has been performed with due care and skill.
+By law a home owner, or subsequent purchaser, can enforce these warranties within certain time periods after the work was completed.

-From 1 February 2012, the statutory warranty period is 6 years for structural defects and 2 years for non–structural defects.
+For contracts signed on or after 1 February 2012 the statutory warranty period for major defects is 6 years, and 2 years for all other defects.
 If the loss becomes apparent in the last 6 months of the statutory warranty period then the home owner has a further 6 months from becoming aware of the loss to enforce the statutory warranty.

-Prior to 1 February 2012, the statutory warranty period was 7 years for structural and non-structural building work defects.
+For contracts entered into before 1 February 2012, the statutory warranty period was 7 years for all building work defects.

-If the building work that is the subject of your dispute is nearing the end of the statutory warranty period and you are still seeking compensation or rectification of the work, then you should lodge an application with the Consumer, Trader and Tenancy Tribunal.
-If you lodge an application outside the statutory warranty period the Tribunal may not be able to deal with your application.
+If you are still seeking compensation or rectification of this work, lodge an application with the NSW Civil and Administrative Tribunal.
+Outside the statutory warranty period, the Tribunal may not be able to deal with your application.

 When you contact Fair Trading for dispute resolution assistance, you will generally be asked to put your complaint in writing.
 However, if there are health or safety risks, an oral complaint is acceptable.

 Fair Trading will attempt to negotiate a suitable outcome between you and your contractor.
-In the majority of cases, Fair Trading is successful in reaching a resolution.
-If the matter is not resolved, the next step will depend on the issue in dispute.
-If the issue is defective or incomplete building work, the complaint may be referred to a Fair Trading Building Inspector.
+In most cases, Fair Trading can successfully reach a resolution.
+If the matter is not resolved, the next step will depend on the issue.
+If the complaint concerns defective or incomplete building work, it may be referred to a Fair Trading Building Inspector.

-In order to safeguard your position under your home warranty insurance policy, if you become aware of defective or incomplete work, you must immediately notify your home warranty insurer in writing providing such information as may be reasonably necessary to put the insurer on notice as to the nature and circumstances of the loss.
-For more information, visit the Home warranty insurance claims page on the Fair Trading website.
+To safeguard your position under your Home Building Compensation Fund insurance policy, if you become aware of defective or incomplete work, you must immediately notify your insurer in writing of necessary information about the nature and circumstances of the loss.
+For more information, visit our Home Building Compensation Fund claims web page.

 If the Order is complied with and you are satisfied with the outcome, the matter is resolved.
-Other possible outcomes from the issuance of a Rectification Order include:
+Other possible outcomes include:

-A claim may also be lodged with the Tribunal by you or your contractor where defective work is not involved, for example when money is owed.
+You or the contractor may also lodge a claim with the Tribunal where defective work is not involved (eg. when money is owed).

 The NSW Government is committed to helping consumers resolve their disputes with builders.
 In this regard, NSW Fair Trading provides funding for a Home Building Advocacy Service (HoBAS) run by the Macquarie Legal Centre.